How to save money on heating

-Much like ensuring that your roof is in working order, households throughout the UK should consider window replacement to help lower their average heating costs.
+Much like ensuring that your roof is in working order, households throughout Ireland should consider window replacement to help lower their average heating costs.
 Although the average cost of energy bills has dropped by approximately 4.4% today compared to the prices in 1970, there’s always room for homeowners to keep more money in their pockets.

 Window replacement is a great way to improve the energy efficiency of your home, not only in the winter but in the summer as well.
 The idea is that the more energy efficient your windows are, the less warm air will escape during the colder months.
 It’s quite common for homes to have inefficient windows, whether they were never sealed properly or if they’re made with thin panels of glass that don’t prevent the transfer of heat and cold.
 This is quite similar to why you should have your roof inspected to ensure that it is in working order, as your windows can also be responsible for letting more warm air seep through the cracks.
 You should also consider investing in double or triple glazing, if you don’t already have it.
 Not only will it help block out sounds from the outside, but helps to keep your home thermally insulated.